niveaaa/Codejamv6-game/README.md

 ## 🧠 Core Mechanics

-- **Memory Sacrifice System**
-  Progression requires sacrificing memories to gain abilities (e.g., Dash).

-- **Boss-Focused Combat**
+### Memory Sacrifice System
+Progression requires letting go of personal memories.
+Each memory lost weakens the protagonist emotionally but strengthens them mechanically.

+### Boss-Focused Combat
-  Each boss is designed with a unique combat contract:
+Each boss represents a different challenge:
-  - Papia tests positioning and pattern recognition.
+- **Papia** – A ranged, pattern-based boss that tests positioning and awareness
-  - Harus tests timing, spacing, and counter windows.
+- **Harus** – A melee-focused boss that tests timing, discipline, and counterplay

-- **Screen Shake & Telegraphing**
-  Visual feedback is used to clearly communicate danger and impact.
+### Visual Telegraphing
+All major attacks are clearly telegraphed using animation, effects, and screen shake to ensure fairness.

 ---